blasvicco/CFem2DHeat/README.md

 #### The algorithm
 After initialize the global vectors `F`, `A` and the matrix `K`, we go through each element in the problem to calculate the elementary vectors and the elementary matrix.
-In order to to that we begin with the reading of the element attributes:
+In order to do that we read the element attributes:

 ```C++
   // Getting some element properties